 This review represents more than 100 hours of flying small drones around the office and front yard (weather permitting).
 We also researched more than 100 of the most promising inexpensive drones on the market, wading through loads of duds before finding the ones most likely to provide our readers with a fun and enjoyable flying experience.

 Drones are becoming more and more common, and it probably won't be too long before a friendly, four-rotor flier delivers your pizza.
 Now you can get in on all the flying fun for just a double-digit price.
 Like all inexpensive electronics, however, drones in this price range differ widely in quality.
 We've curated a list of our favorite inexpensive models and have compiled some useful buying advice to help you in your quest for some affordable aerial fun.

 A Tip for New and Aspiring Pilots

-Pros of Inexpensive Drones
+Pros of Drones for Kids

-Cons of Inexpensive Drones
+Cons of Drones for kids

 A Real Remote Control is the Way to Go

 Many manufacturers keep their kid-friendly drones inexpensive by not including a remote control and instead opt for a smartphone-based app.
 This is fine if you're flying something very stable like the Ryze Tello, but most inexpensive drones require you to make lots of quick adjustments to keep them flying straight.
 It's very hard to make those sorts of quick adjustments using virtual joysticks on a touchscreen because they don't provide any tactile feedback.
 Therefore, for the vast majority of models in this range, we suggest choosing one that comes with a physical controller.